jessecowens/jco-asciinema-player/readme.txt

 * Activate the plugin through the Plugins menu in WordPress.

 == Changelog ==

+= 1.0.7 =
+* Fixed bug causing the JavaScript library to be loaded twice in some cases.
+* Fixed deprecated Gutenberg dependencies

 = 1.0.6 =
 * .json and .cast upload files are allowed for administrator users.